-Mr. JIM KESSLER (Vice President, Policy, Third Way): I think the Democrats are in a bind.
+JIM KESSLER: I think the Democrats are in a bind.

 LIASSON: Jim Kessler is the vice president for Policy at Third Way, a moderate Democratic think-tank that was the venue for Hoyer's speech last week.

-Mr. KESSLER: So in the short-term, you want to see more spending because youve got to continue to stimulate this economy, and youve got to makes sure that we are creating jobs.
+KESSLER: So in the short-term, you want to see more spending because you've got to continue to stimulate this economy, and you've got to makes sure that we are creating jobs.
 But constituents right now are very deficit-sensitive, whether it is short-term or long-term, and they're putting pressure on members of Congress to put on the brakes.

 LIASSON: It used to be hard to vote against extending unemployment benefits in a recession, but not any more, when you explain the way Republican leader Mitch McConnell did on the floor of the Senate last week.

-Senator MITCH MCCONNELL (R-KY, Minority Leader): What we're not willing to do is to use worthwhile programs as an excuse to burden our children and our grandchildren with an even bigger national debt than we've already got.
+MITCH MCCONNELL: What we're not willing to do is to use worthwhile programs as an excuse to burden our children and our grandchildren with an even bigger national debt than we've already got.

-Mr. KESSLER: I think we're in a situation right now where the American public isnt really believing things that are coming out of Washington.
+KESSLER: I think we're in a situation right now where the American public isn't really believing things that are coming out of Washington.
 And I think that skepticism is running up against this deficit fever.

-On Sunday at the G-20 meeting in Canada, a frustrated Mr. Obama warned the GOP that soon theyll have to put their money where their mouth is.
+LIASSON: On Sunday at the G-20 meeting in Canada, a frustrated Mr. Obama warned the GOP that soon they'll have to put their money where their mouth is.

-BARACK OBAMA: Next year, when I start presenting some very difficult choices to the country, you know, I hope some of these folks who are hollering about deficits and debt step up, cause Im calling their bluff.
+BARACK OBAMA: Next year, when I start presenting some very difficult choices to the country, you know, I hope some of these folks who are hollering about deficits and debt step up, 'cause I'm calling their bluff.
 And we'll see how much of the political arguments they're making right now are real and how of it was just politics.